smartheim/core/readme.md

 Usually you first want to detect running OHX instances by calling `ohx-cli detect` and than select one of the found instances to be used for further calls: `ohx-cli login 192.168.1.17:443`.

-### Logging

-OHX logs are informative logs, no debug outputs.
-They help with following what is going on but are not required to maintain an OHX installation and you can happily use OHX without ever looking at the logs.
-- All relevant status data and notifications are accessible on the *Setup & Maintenance* UI and via the gRPC API.
-- Telemetry data is feed into InfluxDB (if InfluxDB is running).

-Reduce log output with `RUST_LOG=error ohx-core` (standalone) or `docker run ... -e RUST_LOG=error` (docker).

-## Architecture
+## OHX Services

-In-depth explanations are given on https://openhabx.com.
+In-depth explanations are given in the developer documentation.
 A quick run down on individual service responsibilities follows.

 `ohx-core` is a thin supervisor for software containers (it uses the `docker` or `podman` CLI interface internally) to install, start and manage OHX Addons and access Addon logs.